Subaru Solterra Insurance Rates

 Wyoming | $1,690 | -$206 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $720 each year, while buying higher liability limits will increase premiums.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $525 more each year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $720 a year, whereas increasing liability limits will increase premiums.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $525 extra every year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |